-- You should be feeling better, but still be good and keep those arms down. - Massaging should increase to three or four times per day for at least one to two minutes each session.
+- You should be feeling better, but still be good and keep those arms down. - Those with SMOOTH IMPLANTS should increase massaging to three or four times per day for at least one minute each session.
 Longer massage sessions are also fine.
 This should become second nature and should be done daily to help keep your implants soft. - You may feel a sharp bump along your incision or get an irritated pimple that is likely a "spitting" suture, or one that is coming up to the surface.
 Keep it clean and make an appointment to have it removed.